Transforming growth factor beta: Apoptosis via the DAXX pathway

-TGF-β induces apoptosis, or programmed cell death, in human lymphocytes and hepatocytes.
+TGF-β induces apoptosis, a form of programmed cell death, in human lymphocytes and hepatocytes.
 The importance of this function is clear in TGF-β deficient mice which experience hyperproliferation and unregulated autoimmunity.
 In a separate apoptotic pathway from the association of death-associated protein 6 (DAXX) with the death receptor Fas, there is evidence of association and binding between DAXX and type 2 TGF-β receptor kinase, wherein DAXX binds to the C-terminal region of the type 2 TGF-β receptor.
 The exact molecular mechanism is unknown, but as a general overview, DAXX is then phosphorylated by homeodomain-interacting protein kinase 2 (HIPK2), which then activates apoptosis signal-inducing kinase 1 (ASK1), which goes on to activate the Jun amino-terminal kinase (JNK) pathway and thus apoptosis as seen in the left panel of the adjacent image.

 TGFβ receptor inhibitors

 Galunisertib is the selective and potent TGFβRI kinase inhibitor.